 - Demonstrated experience performing comparable duties

-- Professional certifications and/or credentials, such as the LEED Accredited Professional credential, are desired
+- Professional certifications and/or credentials Design Accredited Professional credential, are desired

-- Strong competency using Microsoft Office suite, including Word, PowerPoint, and Excel; experience with other software (e.g., Tableau, SPSS, R, IMPLAN, REMI, etc.) is desirable but not required
+- Strong competency using the Microsoft Office suite, including Word, PowerPoint, and Excel; experience with other software (e.g., Tableau, SPSS, R, IMPLAN, REMI, etc.) is desirable but not required

 Public Sector Consultants has a flexible work location policy that allows employees the ability to work from a location that best meets their personal needs while also balancing the needs of the firm.
-Work is primarily performed in an indoor, environmentally controlled office setting with extended periods (approximately eight hours or more a day) at a computer, on the telephone, sitting, or standing.
+Work is primarily performed indoors, with extended periods (approximately eight hours or more a day) at a computer or on the telephone.
 The nature of the work has frequent interruptions and requires contact with the public and clients, performance of repetitive tasks, and strong communication skills.
-While the employee may be required to work beyond traditional business hours, PSC strives for staff to maintain a healthy work-life balance.
+While the employee may be required to work beyond traditional business hours, PSC strives for staff to maintain a healthy work‐life balance.

 - Salary commensurate with education and experience

 - Eligibility for company profit share